-I prefer email if you need to contact me to discuss treatment or to ask for advice before booking your appointment.
+Email is the best way to contact me if you'd like to discuss anything or ask for advice before booking an appointment.

 "My cycle regulated for the first time in my life, and very soon after that I discovered I was pregnant.
 I am now mum to a beautiful baby boy - and I never needed the IVF! "